trien-hong/EventTracking/django_react_app/README.md

 There is only 1 variable you'll need to add in this .env file.
 * `REACT_APP_GOOGLEMAP_API_KEY="ENTER YOUR GOOGLE MAP API KEY HERE"`

+## Docker & Docker-compose
 Docker should handle all the CLI (releated to setup) so you don't have to.
-You just need to set up the three .env files.
+You just need to set up the three .env files. <br><br>

-## Docker & Docker-compose
 Ensure you have docker and docker compose.
 You can find more info here. <br>
 [docs.docker.com/get-docker/](https://docs.docker.com/get-docker/) <br>
 [docs.docker.com/compose/install/](https://docs.docker.com/compose/install/) <br>
 [docker.com/products/docker-desktop/](https://www.docker.com/products/docker-desktop/)

 # Running
-Now that your .env file is set up.
+Now that your three .env files are set up.
 Ensure you're in the django_react_app version/folder before starting.
 You can run the app with docker-compose.
 In your terminal type in `docker-compose build` and then `docker-compose up`.
 Both these commands may take some time.

 Within your browser, go to `localhost` and you should see a login page.
 If the first option does not work try `127.0.0.1`.
 It may take some time for things to load.